 Nature always gives us signals as seasons change.
-When summer starts to shift toward fall, the leaves begin to change colors.
+When summer starts to shift toward fall, leaves will begin to turn beautiful colors.
 Another sure sign that fall is right around the corner is the arrival of colorful and beautiful fall mums in garden centers.

-Now is the time to plan how and where to use these plants effectively around your home and landscape.
-A newer trend for growers is to mix colors in containers, so be ready for even more decisions.
+Now is the time to plan and decide where to use these plants effectively around your home and landscape.
+A newer trend for growers is to mix colors in containers, so be ready for even more decisions!

 Watch this video for information on how to get your mums to last through the winter:

 If you want to sit in your garden and not only enjoy the sites, but also the smells consider planting some fragrant flowers.
 Floral fragrance effects our emotions and memories in positive ways.
 To add some wonderful smells to your garden, choose roses, irises, dianthus, honeysuckles, or oriental lilies.
 Learn more here: https://tinyurl.com/y4b8h2jc

 Dealing with the Dreaded Bagworm, May 28 at 7:00p.m.

 Learn how to care for your landscape with this free webinar series!